eder-xavier/SysAdlWebStudio/eder/v1/v1.1/documentation.md

 * **Legend & palette:** Pastel fills differentiate top-level vs nested components, and the legend now focuses on the two component classes plus input/output ports and connectors.
 * **Interactive editing:** Components can be dragged after the layout stabilises; ports remain glued to the component borders thanks to the docking hooks.
 * **Theme:** The entire UI, including Monaco editors, adopts the SysADL Studio inspired light look; the architecture canvas has no internal padding so the network can use the full area.
+* **Mobile tweaks:** Header/toolbar/button styles adapt on small screens so controls remain reachable, while desktop keeps the single-column layout users expect.
+* **Log console:** The simulation log mimics a terminal (dark background, monospace font) and includes a “Download log” button that saves the current output as a timestamped `.txt`.

 ---